Nepomuk/pyLoadTools/README.md

         package_finished
         unrar_finished

 Their functions should be self-explanatory - scripts put in there will be executed at the corresponding event.
-I use symlinks in there which point to the scripts from this repository.
+I use symlinks in there which point to the scripts from this repository, e.g.

+        ln -s removeSiteTag.py ~/.pyload/scripts/<event folder>

 ## Remove Site Tag